A biophysical model explains the spontaneous bursting behavior in the developing retina

 \paragraph{The Interburst variation and the interpretation of $I_{ext}$.} Spontaneous bursting activity in immature SAC has been observed consistently across species i.e. mice, rabbits, chicks etc., but with different characteristic bursting periods.
-In Fig. \ref{Fig:tausVL}, we show the relationship of the average bursting period $\tau_{IBI}$ with respect to the value of the leak potential $V_L$ in our model, which could be translated on how an effective inhibition affects the characteristics of the bursting activity and even stops it completely.
+In Fig \ref{Fig:tausVL}, we show the relationship of the average bursting period $\tau_{IBI}$ with respect to the value of the tunable current $I_{ext}$ whose effect could be translated on how an effective inhibition affects the characteristics of the bursting activity and even stops it completely.
 The source of such an inhibition could be linked either with intrinsic cell transient properties or inhibitory inputs from other layers of the retina upon maturation.
 Although it is unlikely that changes in intrinsic properties of SACs would occur over the short period of stage II, such changes could be observed across species.
 As the interburst intervals (measured in retinal ganglion cells) increase and then decrease (in mouse) during Stage II waves (see \cite{maccione-hennig-etal:14}) the effective inhibition current $I_{ext}$ is more likely arising from changes in synaptic inhibition (e.g. GABA A maturation or changes in the inner chloride concentration).